meltano/basic-python-template/CONTRIBUTING.md

-# Contributing to the SDK
+# Contributing to this package

 Let's build together!
 Please see our [Contributor Guide](https://docs.meltano.com/contribute/) for more information on contributing to Meltano.